Tech-at-DU/React-Redux-Timers-Tutorial/P12-Adding-Styles/content.md

 - Local Stylesheet import
 - Inline Styles

+The rest of this section will be agnostic to the method you choose.

 ## Challenges

 Choose a system you will use ot add styles to this